 Now that you know what these dots on a guitar are used for, I’m sure in time you will see some without any at all.
 There are some models that do not have them for reference.
 These are normally traditional or classical instruments.

 The conception of the guitar began without any fretboard markers at all.
 Players from time past had nothing of the sort to rely on.
-Players would become very good without them and simply worked to memorize the positions and notes, relying on muscle memory and motor skills.
+Players would become very good without them and work to memorize the positions.
+Relying more on muscle memory and motor skills.

-Today, classical players are normally well practiced and look at markers as a tool for beginners.
-Because they have the experience of playing with the fretboard memorized, the need for white dots or neck indicators is not required.
+Classical players are well-practiced and look at markers as a tool for beginners.
+They have the experience of playing with the fretboard memorized.
+The need for white dots or neck indicators is not required.

-Players who are more traditional prefer to use guitars without them all together.
+Players who are more traditional prefer to use guitars without them.
 This is to prevent becoming accustomed to relying on them.

 The need to continue to rely on memory is a great challenge and will normally help us grow as players.
 So they tend to stay away from guitars with fret markers.

-While there are a few players who are in fact traditionalists, we do find some classical guitars with just a few dots.
-There are a number of people who are in favor of a couple of reference markers normally found on the side of the neck.
+There are a few players who are in fact traditionalists, we do find some classical guitars with just a few dots.
+There are a number of people who are in favor of a couple of reference markers found on the side of the neck.